 4.1 Species-wide variation in leaf nitrate concentration indicates scope for breeding for increased N uptake and use efficiency via traditional means

 Leaf NO3- concentration varied over 8-fold among the 383 genotypes in the RIPR diversity population, indicating large amounts of species-wide variation.
 The variation observed here is lower than the 83-fold variation shown previously in a population of 84 similar genotypes of B. napus grown under field conditions (Koprivova et al., 2014).
 After converting FW measurements to DW for comparison, assuming a 90 % leaf water content, genotypes in the study of Koprivova et al. (2014) had estimated minimum and maximum leaf NO3- concentrations of 192 and 15935 mg kg-1 DW respectively.
 Hence, values from the present study occupy similar orders of magnitude to those measured previously.
 The lower variance between genotypes observed here is likely linked to the age of the plants, which were sampled after approximately 4 months of growth.
-In earlier study (Koprivova et al., 2014), they were sampled after only 8 weeks.
-It could also be linked the growth conditions, which in the present study comprised compost-filled pots under controlled irrigation placed in polytunnels, unlike the field conditions used in the latter study.
+In the earlier study of Koprivova et al., (2014), they were sampled after only 8 weeks.
+It could also be linked the growth conditions, which in the present study comprised compost-filled pots under controlled irrigation placed in polytunnels, unlike the field conditions used in the earlier study.
 Despite these differences, it is clear that large amounts of species-wide variation in shoot NO3- concentration exist in B. napus, irrespective of growth condition or plant age.
 This knowledge could be applied in traditional breeding strategies for increasing N uptake and use efficiency, perhaps under low exogenous NO3- conditions.
 It is worth bearing in mind that a low leaf NO3- concentration may be indicative of a high N use efficiency.
 There are multiple definitions of N use efficiency including yield per unit of N input, amount of N in plant per unit of N input, and shoot weight per unit of shoot N (Good et al., 2004).
 If a crop has relatively low shoot concentrations of NO3- but still yields highly, it may possess traits that allow it to prosper under lower exogenous NO3- supply.
 Hence it is essential that genotype-specific yield be considered as well as leaf NO3- concentration in selecting suitable varieties for breeding.

 4.2 Identification of genes encoding nitrate and ammonium transporters within LD of leaf nitrate association peaks likely linked to altered expression between genotypes in the diversity population